saira512dev/BANKI/answers.md

 ### Questions

 - [x] Give me an example of a project or initiative that you started on your own.
 What prompted you to get started?
-  - **Cause:** The website at my current company was outdated and not getting a lot of traffic.
+  - **Cause:** The website at my current company was outdated, with poor user experience and not getting a lot of traffic.
   - **Action:**I learned HTML and CSS and started rebuilding it.
   - **Result:**The website's traffic increased 200% and we got more than 15 new clients from it.
 - [x] Tell me about a time you had to work on several projects at once.
 How did you handle this?